usaid-cs/yesterday-i-learned/random.md

 - APKMirror is managed by the same people who manage Android Police.
 (Not one over another but both as subsidiaries)
 - Naturally fermented beer can go up to [33%](http://berghoffbeer.com/blog/5-strongest-naturally-fermented-beers-world/).
 - Many mining (gold included) companies on the TSX have negative betas.
-- Every US president after the [Time Person of the Year](https://en.wikipedia.org/wiki/Time_Person_of_the_Year) list began have been on the list.
-Except Calvin Coolidge, Herbert Hoover, and Gerald Ford.
-Roosevelt was however the person of the year thrice.
 - "Tennessee" has three consecutively repeated letters.
 - Fun fact.
 [Going gluten-free makes you age slower.](https://blog.paleohacks.com/10-ways-to-slow-aging-naturally/) Therefore, gluten is aging.
 Science.
 - "breathe. sunflower. rainbow.
 450." was uttered by [Eleven's mother](http://strangerthings.wikia.com/wiki/Terry_Ives) to indicate: (breathe.) (sunflower on the hospital nightstand.) (rainbow symbol where the children's room was in the lab.)
 (450 something of the electroshocking.)